 - a.
-Insurance companies require evidence of a loss before they will make payments under a policy. - b.
+Insurance companies typically require evidence of a loss before they will make payments under a policy. - b.
 To the extent available, locate and secure copies of any structural, engineering and architectural plans you may have for the buildings or equipment damaged in the storm.
 Also, locate and secure copies of any invoices, work orders and other documentation that could confirm the type, quality and cost of materials used during construction. - c.
 Locate and secure video or photographs of your business property taken before the storm.
-This can help establish the type and quality of construction and ownership of property that was destroyed or disposed of as part of the post-storm clean-up.
-Prior appraisals and inspections should be assembled to assist in this process. - d.
+This can help establish the type and quality of construction and ownership of property that was destroyed or disposed of as part of the post-storm clean-up. - d.
 Make a list of damaged or lost items and include their date of purchase, value and receipts, if possible. - e.
 Keep receipts for repairs and remediation to prevent further loss. - f.
-Save all emails and text messages that show work performed, communication with contractors, government agencies and insurance adjusters.
+Save all emails showing work performed, communication with contractors, government agencies and insurance adjusters.